Street art: South America

 Buenos Aires has developed a reputation for its large scale murals and artworks in many subway stations and public spaces.
 The first graffiti artists started painting in the street in the Argentine capital in the mid-1990s after visiting other countries in Europe and South America.
 One of the first recognized street artists in Argentina is Alfredo Segatori, nicknamed 'Pelado', who began painting in 1994 and holds the record for the largest mural in Argentina measuring more than 2000 square meters.

 An abundance of buildings slated for demolition provides blank canvases to a multitude of artists, and the authorities cannot keep up with removing artists' output.
 "Population density" and "urban anxiety" are common motifs expressed by "Grafiteiros" in their street art and pichação, rune-like black graffiti, said to convey feelings of class conflict.

 Influential Brazilian street artists include Claudio Ethos, Os Gêmeos, Vitche, Onesto, and Herbert Baglione.

-Bogotá has a lot of walls dedicated to street art and a powerful artistic movement.
-The tourist can appreciate several wall performances: Avenida El Dorado (TransMilenio), Avenida Suba and the historical neighborhood La Candelaria.
-Also, there is the Distrito graffiti (graffiti district), that is a dedicated place with gubernatorial curatory with more than 600 pieces of Colombian and international artists.
+Bogotá has many walls dedicated to street art, a popular movement in Colombia, including: Avenida El Dorado (TransMilenio), Avenida Suba and the historical neighborhood La Candelaria.
+The Distrito graffiti (graffiti district) is a dedicated place with gubernatorial curatory with more than 600 pieces of Colombian and international artists.

 Caracas at the beginning this art the works had a more cultural air, much of the first street arts in the country were related to politics.
 Messages of disagreement or support for the leaders of the moment predominated.
 Over the years, street art in Venezuela has evolved.
 The works with political accents continued to star in the streets of the country, but culture became part of the arena.